 With a standard repeater: yes.
 A short on one side can drag down the other side.

 With an isolated repeater: no. Isolation keeps the two sides electrically separate.
-A short on side A won’t affect side B.
+A short on side A won’t affect side B. This is a major advantage of isolation—it contains faults to one segment.

 10. How many repeaters can I chain together?